 Sabatino: As co-researchers who are constructing a qualitative dissertation, we understand the importance of participating in and representing through text the dialogic nature of our narrative inquiry.
-In this section, we will again work from Maxwell's model when we discuss how we plan to (a) establish relationships with our participants, (b) select our settings, participants, times and places of data collection, (c) construct multiple methods for collecting data, and (d) integrate qualitative strategies and techniques to analyze our data.
+In this section, we will again work from Maxwell's model when we discuss how we plan to 1) establish relationships with our participants, 2) select our settings, participants, times and places of data collection, 3) construct multiple methods for collecting data, and 4) integrate qualitative strategies and techniques to analyze our data.

-Establishing Relationships With our Participants
+Establishing Relationships with our Participants